Hong Kong descends into chaos as protesters storm legislature

 HONG KONG: Hong Kong protesters stormed the Legislative Council on the anniversary of the city's 1997 return to Chinese rule on Monday (Jul 1) amid widespread anger over proposed laws that would allow extraditions to China, plunging the city deeper into chaos.

-A small group, mostly students wearing hard hats and masks, used a metal trolley, poles and pieces of scaffolding to hack through reinforced glass and charge at the government compound.
+A small group, mostly students wearing hard hats and masks, used a metal trolley, poles and pieces of scaffolding to charge again and again at the compound's reinforced glass, which finally gave.

 READ: Protesters try to smash way into Hong Kong Legislative Council